 What is a Knock-In Option?

-A knock-in option is an options contract that comes into effect only if the investment reaches a certain price before the expiration date of the contract.
-An options contract is an agreement between a buyer and a seller to execute a transaction to buy or sell an asset at a specified price before the expiration date.
+A knock-in option is a latent options contract that comes into effect once the underlying asset reaches a certain price before the expiration date of the contract.
+An options contract is an agreement between a buyer and a seller to execute a transaction to buy or sell an asset at a specified price before a predetermined date.

-A knock-in option is a type of barrier option, which is a kind of options contract where the amount that you earn depends on whether or not the asset in the contract reaches a specified price level.
-A barrier option consists of two opposite options – a knock-in option or a knock-out option.
+A knock-in option is a type of barrier option, which is an options contract where the amount that you earn depends on whether or not the underlying asset reaches a specified price level.
+Barrier options are either knock-in options or knock-out options.
 A knock-in option comprises two types – a down-and-in option or an up-and-in option.

 Types of Knock-In Options

 A down-and-in option occurs when the price of an asset falls to a certain price, which is called the barrier price.
 The options contract is activated only if the asset’s price goes below the barrier price.

 An activated options contract acts like any other option by giving the option holder the right to exercise the option at the strike price before the contract’s expiration date.
 However, if the asset’s price does not go below the barrier price, then the options contract will not come into existence.

 An up-and-in option occurs when the price of an asset reaches the barrier price, which activates the options contract.
 If the asset’s price never reaches the barrier price, then the options contract cannot be exercised.

 Therefore, an up-and-in call option benefits the investor when the asset’s price is rising.
 On the other hand, a down-and-in put option benefits the investor when the asset’s price is falling.